 - Institutional harm and the potential for change (Joint AFEE/AHE session)

 We also warmly welcome proposals/abstracts for sessions and individual papers on any other heterodox topic.
 Refereed and non-refereed options will be available for your paper, so please state if you will want your paper to be refereed.

 Deadline for individual abstracts and session proposals: 28th of February 2015.
 Please email your abstracts to: email@example.com and firstname.lastname@example.org Deadline for submitting completed papers – 31st of March for papers wishing to be refereed, 31st of May for papers not wishing to be refereed.

-We are planning Plenaries on -
+We will have Plenaries on -

 - The Cause of the Crisis